ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 This integration is available only to Plus or Premium plan users.
 {: tip}

 If you integrate the assistant with Zendesk Chat, the Zendesk Chat app becomes the client application for your skill.
-All interactions with users are initiated through and managed by Zendesk.
+All interactions with users are initiated through Zendesk Chat and managed by Zendesk Support.

 There is currently no way to pass an ongoing conversation from one integration channel to another.